law-wang/roman-site/src/content/posts/2023-02-16-more-will-go-with-age.md

 I scrolled past a Chinese quote as I ate dinner — that was four years ago, also a Spring night.
 It roughly translated to “I am scared that, even at the end, I never caught up to the self onto which so much hope was placed.”
 I rushed through dinner and paced down Alexander Walk for a club meeting.

-Every blow of wind was reminding me of the amount of solitude implicit in being in the streets where the only companions are lamp posts that are a regular shadow apart from each other.
+Every blow of wind was reminding me of the amount of solitude implicit in being in the streets where the only companions are lamp posts that are a regular shadow apart.
 Taylor Swift was singing through my headphones “They see right through me.
 Can you see right through me?
 They see right through me.
 I see right through me.”

 I saw right through me then.
 The caprice.
 The pretension.
 The contradictions.
 The hopes of my eager parents — there is so much they don’t know.
 The cluelessness about how to get there.
 The powerlessness about never being able to get there.
 That’s when it hit me.